Steve Mackey

-Stephen Patrick Mackey (10 November 1966 – 2 March 2023) was an English musician and record producer best known as the bass guitarist for the alternative rock band Pulp, which he joined in 1989.
+Stephen Patrick Mackey (10 November 1966 – 2 March 2023) was an English musician and record producer best known as the bass guitarist for the Britpop band Pulp, which he joined in 1989.
 As a record producer, he produced songs and albums by M.I.A., Florence + the Machine, The Long Blondes and Arcade Fire.

 Early life

-Mackey was born in Sheffield on 10 November 1966.
-In his early years he attended Hucklow First and Middle Schools with friend Richard Hawley.
-They would later play together as members of Pulp.
+Mackey was born in Manchester on 10 November 1966, and moved to Sheffield.
+In his early years he attended Hucklow First and Middle Schools with friend Richard Hawley, who would later play with Pulp as a touring musician.
 He attended Hinde House Comprehensive in Sheffield before undertaking further studies at Richmond College of Further Education.

 Before joining Pulp, he played bass for another Sheffield band called Trolley Dog Shag, who were featured alongside Pulp on a Dolebusters compilation album in 1987.
 He moved to London in 1988 to pursue an interest in film-making and graduated from London's Royal College of Art, in 1992, MA Film.

 Pulp

 Joining Pulp in 1989, he played on Separations, released on Fire Records.
 He continued to write, record and tour with the band as they found success in the 1990s.
 Subsequent albums recorded included Intro – The Gift Recordings, His 'n' Hers, Different Class, This Is Hardcore and We Love Life.

-After an 8-year hiatus Mackey returned to activity with Pulp in 2010 and their subsequent world tours in 2011 and 2012 and the release of their single "After You", working with producer James Murphy of LCD Soundsystem.
+After an eight year hiatus Mackey returned to activity with Pulp in 2010 and their subsequent world tours in 2011 and 2012 and the release of their single "After You", working with producer James Murphy of LCD Soundsystem.
 Before his death, Mackey had announced he would not be part of Pulp's 2023 reunion tour.